absalom-muc/MHI-AC-Ctrl/README.md

 # Prerequisites:
 For use of the program you have to connect your ESP8266 (I use a LOLIN(WEMOS) D1 R2 & mini with 80 MHz) via a cable connector to your air conditioner.
 This has to be a split device (separated indoor and outdoor unit).
 I assume that all AC units of the type "SRK xx ZS-S" / "SRC xx ZS-S" are supported.
-I use the indoor unit SRK 35 ZS-S and the outdoor unit SRC 35 ZS-S.
-Users reported that additionally the following models are supported
+I use the indoor unit SRK 35 ZS-S and the outdoor unit SRC 35 ZS-S. Users reported that additionally the following models are supported:

+- SRF xx ZJX-S1
 - SRK xx ZJ-S
 - SRK xx ZM-S
 - SRK xx ZS-S
+- SRK xx ZJX-S
 - SRK xx ZJX-S1
 - SRK xx ZSA-W
 - SRK xx ZSX-S
 - SRK xx ZSX-W

 If you find out that also other models are supported that are not listed here, please give feedback so that I can expand the list.